geeknik/my-awesome-stars/topics.md

 - [rvdveen/epaper-slow-generative-art](https://github.com/rvdveen/epaper-slow-generative-art) -
 - [Arecsu/colorf0x](https://github.com/Arecsu/colorf0x) - 🌈 Match the theme-color of the website with Firefox's UI
 - [rymdhund/tabsanity](https://github.com/rymdhund/tabsanity) - Firefox plugin to warn when tabs are getting out of control
-- [igorlogius/open-temp-container](https://github.com/igorlogius/open-temp-container) - Open bookmarks, links, or tabs in temporary, self-removing containers which isolate the data websites store (cookies, storage, and more) from each other, enhancing your privacy and security while you
 - [erosman/support](https://github.com/erosman/support) - Support Location for all my extensions
 - [JessFairbairn/tab_kraken](https://github.com/JessFairbairn/tab_kraken) - A Web extension which adds a view for managing tabs, grouping them by domain or by duplicate URLs
 - [jordanmendler/morphine](https://github.com/jordanmendler/morphine) - “Regulated distraction.”
 Productivity for Chrome & Firefox